10 Props Every Photographer Needs

 4. Fairy Lights

-They aren’t just for Christmas trees but fairy lights, the battery-powered portable ones, are superb photography props too!
+They aren’t just for Christmas trees (as you could use them as easter photo props too) but fairy lights, the battery-powered portable ones, are superb photography props too!
 Use them as a quick addition to the back or foreground of a shot when you’re working with a wide aperture (small F/number i.e. F/2.8) to create some beautiful orbs of bokeh surrounding your subject.

 5. A2 Coloured Card